ohohlfeld/itc35/PhD Workshop.md

+---
-PhD WORKSHOP
+title: PhD Workshop
+menu: top-nav
+menu-index: 1
+---
+<h1>PhD Workshop</h1>
-“Network Traffic Engineering in the TLC networks of the future”
+Network Traffic Engineering in the TLC networks of the future
 Date: Wednesday, October 4, 2023

+Description:
-Description: Re-thinking fundamental networking functions, their modeling and their performance evaluation in the framework of the evolving Internet and cellular networks, in the era of cloud and content providers, is a target for the ITC community.
+Re-thinking fundamental networking functions, their modeling and their performance evaluation in the framework of the evolving Internet and cellular networks, in the era of cloud and content providers, is a target for the ITC community.
 The PhD workshop aims at fostering